 Since birds are unable to perch on the translucent, slippery plastic tubing used in tube feeders, the seeds within are inaccessible to them.

-Read more : What Do Baby Starlings Eat?
+Read more : Do Bluejays Eat Walnuts?

 Mealworms can be stored in tube feeders that also feature perches.